 What can I do when trying to provide personal care and my relative refuses?

 First of all, try to put yourself in their shoes.
 Embarrassment is still an emotion that individuals with dementia still feel, meaning you should approach this delicately and encourage and motivate them to do things independently while knowing help is there should they need it.
-You should stop immediately your loved one shows signs that your personal care is causing them distress; don’t ignore this, as it is their way of communicating with you.
+You should stop immediately if your loved one shows signs that your personal care is causing them distress; don’t ignore this, as it is their way of communicating with you.
 Try to figure out what is distressing them, as it could be age-related.

 For example, an elderly loved one may have lost their memory of terms so commonly used today, such as ‘shower gel’ or ‘shower’, and personal care could mean something completely different to them, like a twin bath using a bar of soap.
 Just grab a bowl, fill it up with warm water and use soap instead of shower gel to massage your relative’s hands – they may find this more preferable to ‘washing’.
 If it turns out the person doesn’t like the feeling of wet skin, simply clean one part of their body with the soap and water, and then immediately dry it afterwards.

 My relative is afraid of the water.
 How can I help them overcome this problem?